Ararat, Victoria: Sport

 Australian rules football is a popular sport in Ararat.
-The Ararat Football Club (formed in 1871) was a founding club of the Wimmera Football League and continues to compete with its most recent premiership in 2001.
+The Ararat Football Club (formed in 1871) was a founding club of the Wimmera Football League and continues to compete with its most recent premiership in 2023.
 A second club, the Ararat Eagles Football Club was formed more recently in 2000 to play in the Lexton Plains Football League, but now play in the Mininera & District Football League.
 Like many country football clubs, Ararat's clubs offer netball as a popular sport for women in Ararat, with the Ararat Rats representing the city in the Wimmera Netball Association.

 The horse racing club, the Wimmera Racing Club, schedules around five race meetings a year at Ararat including the Ararat Cup meeting in November.

 Ararat Harness Racing Club conducts regular meetings at its racetrack in the town.

 Golfers play at the Aradale Golf Club on Grano Street or at the course of the Chalambar Golf Club on Golf Links Road.

 Motocross has become a popular sport in the area, and the Ararat Motorcycle Club regularly holds events up to state level.

+Ararat is also home to the Grampians Soaring Club, a recreational gliding club that supports "Yes Girls Glide" and has a successful juniors program.

-Association Football is played at junior level, with the Ararat and Grampians YMCA school competition from years 8–12.
+Association football is played at junior level, with the Ararat and Grampians YMCA school competition from years 8–12.